unixpariah/notes/Libpulseaudio by examples/List all devices.md

 }
 ```

-2. Get the default sink
+2. List all available devices
-- Create helper function wait_for_operation, it should take Operation as its only argument, iterate until operation.get_state returns State::Done enum
+- Create helper function wait_for_operation, it should take Operation and handler as its arguments, it will iterate until operation.get_state returns State::Done enum

 ```rust
 fn wait_for_operation<G: ?Sized>(